-ACM International Conference on AI in Finance (ICAIF-2020)
+2nd ACM International Conference on AI in Finance (ICAIF’21)

 Call for Participation

-Advances in Artificial Intelligence are being felt throughout society and our economy, and some of the most significant impacts are being felt in the domain of finance: Including financial markets, financial services, and the global financial system more broadly.
-This new scholarly peer-reviewed conference aims to bring together researchers from a variety of disciplines to share technical advances and insights on the effects of AI on the Finance world.
+Advances in Artificial Intelligence – including Machine Learning – are being felt throughout society and our economy, with some of the most significant impacts in Finance: including financial markets, financial services, and the global financial system, more broadly.
+This scholarly peer-reviewed conference, in its second year, aims to bring together researchers from a variety of disciplines, to share technical advances and insights on the effects of AI & ML on the Finance world.

-The inaugural ACM conference has founding corporate financial support from JPMorgan Chase.
 We invite participation from academia, government, regulatory agencies, financial institutions, NGOs and other stakeholders in the AI and Finance community.
-Please join us for this event in New York City October 15-16, 2020!
+Please join us for this event in November 2021!